Gerhard Richter's Gift to Berlin Now on Show | LatestLY

 Berlin's Neue Nationalgalerie museum presents 100 works by Gerhard Richter, on long-term loan from his art foundation.
-At the center of the show is the iconic "Birkenau" cycle.The "Gerhard Richter: 100 works for Berlin" exhibition promises to be a magnet for visitors: Gerhard Richter is one of the most highly regarded contemporary artists in the world.
-That makes the collection of paintings the artist gave to the Prussian Cultural Heritage Foundation in 2021 on permanent loan, shortly before his 90th birthday, very valuable.
+At the center of the show is the iconic "Birkenau" cycle.The "Gerhard Richter: 100 works for Berlin" exhibition promises to be a magnet for visitors.
+Gerhard Richter is one of the most highly regarded contemporary artists in the world, which makes the collection of paintings the artist gave to the Prussian Cultural Heritage Foundation in 2021 on permanent loan, shortly before his 90th birthday, very valuable.

 The approximately 100 works are now on display at the Neue Nationalgalerie, and they are earmarked to find a home in the future Museum of the 20th Century.